skoolkid/skoolkit/sphinx/source/man/trace.py.rst

   hexadecimal number prefixed by '0x'.

 --screen
-  Display screen contents while running (requires pygame).
+  Display screen contents and respond to keypresses while running (requires pygame).
+The left shift key is mapped to CAPS SHIFT on the Spectrum keyboard, and the left Ctrl key is mapped to SYMBOL SHIFT.

 --state name=value
   Set a hardware state attribute before execution begins.
 Do ``--state help``